LincolnSteinLab/icgc-viewer/README.md

 ```

 ### Extra notes
-You can also set the 'maxMutationCount' attribute (defaults to 500).
+You can also set the 'size' attribute (defaults to 500).
 This is the theoretical maximum number of mutations displayed at a time in JBrowse.
 The smaller the value, the faster JBrowse will be.

 # Menu option for searching ICGC
 In the tools menu there is an option to search ICGC.
 This will bring up a dialog similar to the [advanced search page](https://dcc.icgc.org/search) on the ICGC portal.
 Here you can apply facets related to donor, gene and mutation.
 This will create a filtered list of matching donors, genes and mutations.